ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 ## Note for Zookeeper users

 The default `docker-compose.yaml` is configured for KRaft mode.

-There is an alternative `docker-compose-zookeeper.yaml` provided those who wish to follow the walkthrough using a Zookeeper managed cluster instead,
+There is an alternative `docker-compose-zookeeper.yaml` provided those who wish to follow the walkthrough using a Zookeeper managed cluster instead - in either case, we expect all steps to be the same.

 ## KRaft mode prerequisites